vvvv/The-Gray-Book/reference/extending/custom-regions.md

 * instanciate the user patch and
 * update the patch.

-Often enough those regions only manage one instance of the users' patch, but in theory such a region can also manage the whole lifetime of many instances those patches.
+Typically, those regions manage only one instance of the users’ patch.
+However, you are free to manage as many instances of the patch as you wish.

 ### Stateful Get your hands dirty